 - Information on directors and officers

-Though LLCs typically have less requirements mandated by the state (including those under Title 3 of the Texas Business Organizations Code), most states still have rules regarding LLC recordkeeping, often requiring:
+Though LLCs typically have fewer requirements mandated by the state (including those under Title 3 of the Texas Business Organizations Code), most states still have rules regarding LLC recordkeeping, often requiring:

 - Information on LLC managers and members

 - Business formation documents (i.e. Articles of organization)

 - Amendments filed with the state (when applicable)

 Other Important Recordkeeping Considerations

 There are important considerations that should be part of a corporation’s comprehensive recordkeeping programs.
 A few important ones include: